jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 3) The "Naive UV Unwrwap Model" button.
 Press this button and it will unwrap whichever mesh(es) are selected at whatever scale is entered!
 4) "Swap All UVs" This will switch the U and V values of every mesh.
-5) "Round UVs to nearest .25" PicoCAD rounds the UV coordinates to the nearest .25 value, this tool is capable of more precision.
+5) "Round UVs to nearest X" PicoCAD rounds the UV coordinates to the nearest .25 value, this tool is capable of more precision.
 If you intend to move the UVs around in PicoCAD though it'll round the positions, so it may be worth rounding it here beforehand.
+You can specify what value to round to the nearest multiple of next to the button.
 6) "Clamp UVs to Screen" Sometimes a face's UVs will end up off the screen for whatever reason.
 Pressing this will move any offscreen vertices onto the edge of the screen.
 If the entire face is off screen it will be a flat line on the edge, but